helxplatform/dug-data-ingest/charts/dug-data-ingest/README.md

 - `values-secret.yaml`: Secret login values.
   - You can copy `values-secret.yaml.txt` to `values-secret.yaml` and then fill in the TODOs.
 - One of the files from `values/` for the specific ingest you want.

+You should install multiple CronJobs using this template for each data ingest you want to support.